-If you’ve spotted a shiny black bug crawling near your basement drain or hiding in your crawl space, you’re probably dealing with oriental cockroaches.
-In my experience as a registered technician in the DC metro area, German, oriental, and American roaches are among the most common species we encounter.
-Oriental cockroaches—often called “water bugs”—are especially common in homes with moisture issues.
+If you’ve seen a shiny black bug near your basement drain or in your crawl space, you likely have oriental cockroaches.
+As a licensed technician in the DC metro area, I deal with these roaches often.
+German, oriental, and American roaches are among the most common species in our region.
+Oriental cockroaches are sometimes called “water bugs” because they depend on damp spaces.

-These roaches are different from the smaller German roaches you might find in kitchens.
-They’re bigger, darker, and absolutely dependent on damp environments.
-The good news?
-Once you understand what attracts them, you can take steps to get rid of oriental cockroaches and keep them from coming back.
+These roaches are bigger and darker than the German roaches you might find in kitchens.
+They need moisture to survive.
+Once you know what draws them in, you can get rid of them and keep them out.

 How to Identify Oriental Cockroaches

-Before you can get rid of oriental cockroaches, you need to make sure that’s what you’re dealing with.
-These roaches have some unique features that set them apart from other species.
+Before you start treatment, make sure you’re dealing with oriental cockroaches.
+They have features that set them apart from other species.

-Size and color: Oriental cockroaches are about 1 to 1.25 inches long—bigger than German roaches but smaller than American roaches.
-They’re shiny dark brown to almost black, with an oily, greasy look to their bodies.
+Size and color: Oriental cockroaches are about 1 to 1.25 inches long.
+They are shiny dark brown to black with an oily, greasy look.

-Wings: Males have short wings that cover about three-quarters of their abdomen.
-Females have tiny wing pads that are almost useless.
-Neither sex can fly, so they rely entirely on crawling.
+Wings: Males have short wings that cover most of their abdomen.
+Females have tiny wing stubs.
+Neither sex can fly.

-Movement: Compared to German roaches, which are quick and skittish, oriental cockroaches move more slowly.
-This makes them easier to spot—and squish—but also means they can hide in one spot for longer periods.
+Movement: Oriental cockroaches move slower than German roaches.
+This makes them easier to spot, but it also means they stay hidden in one spot for longer.

-Smell: Oriental cockroaches produce a strong, musty odor that’s hard to miss.
-If you notice a damp, unpleasant smell in your basement or crawl space, it could be a sign of an infestation.
+Smell: These roaches give off a strong, musty odor.
+If you notice a damp, bad smell in your basement or crawl space, it could point to an infestation.

-Oriental cockroaches (Blatta orientalis) are often called water bugs because of their strong need for moisture.
-According to Penn State Extension, they can survive only about two weeks without water but can live up to a month without food.
-This moisture dependency is why they’re so often found near drains, pipes, and damp areas.
+Oriental cockroaches (Blatta orientalis) are called water bugs because of their strong need for moisture.
+Penn State Extension notes they can survive only about two weeks without water but can live up to a month without food.
+This is why they are found so often near drains, pipes, and damp areas.

 Where Oriental Cockroaches Hide